 Refer to the following special procedures according to the specific event.

 TOWING THE BOAT IN WATER

-Special precautions should be taken when towing a Sea-Doo boat in water.
+Special precautions should be taken when towing a Sea-Doo boat in water to prevent the exhaust system and engine from filling with water.

 Maximum recommended towing speed is 24 km/h (15 MPH).